Trump suggests challenging TV network licenses over 'fake news'

 NBC News has reported on tensions between Trump and Secretary of State Rex Tillerson, and has said Trump sought a dramatic increase in the U.S. nuclear arsenal during a meeting with national security advisers in July.
 NBC reported Tillerson made his "moron" comment after that meeting.

-Trump on Saturday also suggested that he should get "equal time" because late-night television hosts are "dealing with the Democrats for their very 'unfunny'" material that was "anti-Trump."
+Trump on Saturday also suggested he should get "equal time" because of what he described as late-night television hosts' "anti-Trump" material.

 The FCC's equal time rules apply in limited cases to air time for political candidates and not to criticism of elected leaders.